 NISE Net achieves its reach and impact through the participation of over 600 partner organizations in Network activities each year.
 The Network creates resources and coordinates activities on a national and regional level, while Network partners coordinate and implement project activities locally.
 Through the diversity of our partner organizations, the Network has broad geographic and demographic reach across the country.
 Together, we engage 11 million people each year in high-quality STEM learning!

-A recent fact sheet flyer summarizing the projects and opportunities (revised April 2018) is available for download.
+A quick summary of NISE Network projects and opportunities (revised May 2019) is available for download.